St John of God Brothers (Marylands) Case Study

-As part of the investigation into abuse in the care of the Catholic Church the Inquiry will investigate events that occurred at Marylands School in Christchurch.
-Marylands was a residential school for boys, including many with learning disabilities, run by the Catholic religious order the Hospitaller Brothers of St John of God, from the 1950s to 1984.
+As part of the investigation into abuse in the care of the Catholic Church the Inquiry is running a case study on abuse by St John of God Brothers.
+In particular the Commission will focus on events that occurred at Marylands School in Halswell, Christchurch.
+Marylands was a residential school for boys, many with disabilities.
+It originally opened in Middleton, Christchurch in the 1950s and then moved to Halswell, until closing in 1984.

-This paragraph and much of the content on this page is drawn from the page 'Marylands School' on the Royal Commission's website.
-Please visit their website for full information.
+The page 'Marylands School' on the Royal Commission's website will have more information.
+Please visit their website for updates.

 What is being investigated